Hydragon516/SPSN/README.md

 <img align="center" src="./images/main.png" width="800px" />

 ## Prepared Datasets
-Download the train and test dataset from [Google Drive](https://drive.google.com/file/d/17Ee2l1837HkHR8EGoR4u1Be3v_qliXj0/view?usp=sharing) and save it at your workspace.
+Download the train and test dataset from [Google Drive](https://drive.google.com/file/d/17Ee2l1837HkHR8EGoR4u1Be3v_qliXj0/view?usp=sharing).

 ## Requirements
 For the superpixel algorithm we use [fast_slic](https://github.com/Algy/fast-slic).
 You can install it like this: